Practice targeted AMC-style multiple-choice questions on gastroenterology.

 A 35-year-old male presents to the ED with intermittent abdominal pain, nausea, and melena.
 He has multiple cutaneous hemangiomas.
 A CT scan is performed, as shown.
 What is the MOST appropriate next step in management?

-A 45-year-old man presents to the emergency department with severe epigastric pain radiating to his back, which started suddenly a few hours ago.
-He has a history of alcohol use disorder and has been drinking heavily over the past week.
-On examination, he is diaphoretic and in distress.
-His vital signs show a blood pressure of 100/60 mmHg, heart rate of 110 bpm, respiratory rate of 22 breaths per minute, and temperature of 37.8°C. Laboratory tests reveal elevated serum lipase and amylase levels.
-An abdominal ultrasound shows no gallstones.
-Which of the following is the most appropriate initial management step for this patient?
+A 58-year-old man presents to the emergency department with severe epigastric pain radiating to the back, which started suddenly 6 hours ago.
+He has a history of alcohol use disorder and has been consuming large amounts of alcohol daily for the past 10 years.
+On examination, he is diaphoretic and in distress, with a blood pressure of 100/60 mmHg, heart rate of 120 bpm, and respiratory rate of 22 breaths per minute.
+Abdominal examination reveals tenderness in the epigastric region with guarding.
+Laboratory tests show elevated serum amylase and lipase levels.
+Which of the following is the most appropriate initial management step?

 A 3-month-old baby presents with abdominal swelling and constipation.
 A rectal biopsy shows the absence of ganglion cells.
 What is the most likely diagnosis?